OCLC-Developer-Network/oclc-auth-php/docs/otherInstallMethods.rst

 =================

 Each release includes an "oclc-auth.phar" file that includes all of the files needed to run the Auth library and all of its dependencies:
-- Guzzle for HTTP requests: http://docs.guzzlephp.org
+-Guzzle for HTTP requests: http://docs.guzzlephp.org -Symfony Class Loader
-- Symfony Class Loader
-- Symfony Event Handler
+-Symfony Event Handler

 Simply download the phar and include it in your project.